Determining the lifetime of long-lived particles at the HL-LHC: Lifetime reconstruction for different LLP decay modes

 \section{Lifetime reconstruction for different LLP decay modes}

 After the previous preliminary remarks, let us now turn to our analysis.
 We will study to which extent the lifetime of a long-lived particle (LLP) can be reconstructed considering the following four decay scenarios: \begin{itemize} \item Displaced leptons: In this case we will assume a neutral LLP decaying into a pair of leptons.
-We will generate our Monte Carlo data set using a supersymmetric model containing a $LLE$-type $R$-parity violating coupling.
+We will generate our Monte Carlo data set using a supersymmetric model containing a $LLE$-type $R$-parity violating coupling \cite{Dreiner:1997uz,Barbier:2004ez,Graham:2012th,Evans:2016zau,Lee:2018pag,CMS:2014hka,Aad:2019tcc}.
 In this model the sneutrino is the LLP and it decays into two electrons.
-Given this final state, the position of the secondary vertex as well as the boost ($\beta\gamma$) of the LLP can be experimentally measured. \item Displaced jets: Here we will consider a neutral LLP decaying into two jets.
-In this analysis, we will again use the R-parity-violating supersymmetric framework, but with a $LQD$-type coupling inducing the decay of a long-lived sneutrino into a jet pair.
+Given this final state, the position of the secondary vertex as well as the boost ($\beta\gamma$) of the LLP can be experimentally measured. \item Displaced leptons with missing transverse energy ($\met$): We will assume a neutral LLP decaying into a pair of leptons along with an invisible particle.
+Here we will employ a minimal Gauge-Mediated Supersymmetry Breaking (GMSB) model in which a long-lived lightest neutralino decays into a $Z$ and a nearly massless gravitino \cite{Giudice:1998bp,Meade:2008wd,Meade:2010ji,Lee:2018pag}.
+We will also discuss the feasibility of estimating the lifetime in a scenario with a heavier invisible particle in Sec.~\ref{sssec:3body_mass}.
+For this signature, although the position of the secondary vertex can be measured, the boost of the LLP cannot be reconstructed since part of the final state is invisible. \item Kinked (or disappearing) tracks: As a final case we will consider a charged LLP decaying into a lepton along with an invisible particle.
+The model that we will use for this analysis is again $LLE$-type RPV SUSY \cite{Bhattacherjee:2012ed,Aaboud:2017mpt,Sirunyan:2020pjd}, with a slepton LLP decaying into a charged lepton and a neutrino.
+In these signatures, the position of the kink or the position where the charged track disappears can provide the LLP decay position, and the $\beta\gamma$ of the LLP can be calculated from the charged LLP track itself. \item Displaced jets: Here we will consider a neutral LLP decaying into two jets.
+In this analysis, we will again use the R-parity-violating supersymmetric framework, but with a $LQD$-type coupling \cite{Barbier:2004ez,Graham:2012th,CMS:2020idp} inducing the decay of a long-lived sneutrino into a jet pair.
 For the displaced jets signature, the position of the secondary vertex can also be measured.
-It is possible to reconstruct the $\beta\gamma$ of the LLP from the jets, however, the reconstruction is plagued with important uncertainties due to the fact that the observed jets are quite different than the initial partons. \item Displaced leptons with missing transverse energy ($\met$): We will assume a neutral LLP decaying into a pair of leptons along with an invisible particle.
-Here we will employ a minimal Gauge-Mediated Supersymmetry Breaking (GMSB) model in which a long-lived lightest neutralino decays into a $Z$ and a nearly massless gravitino.
-We will also discuss the feasibility of estimating the lifetime in a scenario with a heavier invisible particle in Section~\ref{sssec:3body_mass}.
-For this signature, although the position of the secondary vertex can be measured, the boost of the LLP cannot be reconstructed since part of the final state is invisible. \item Kinked (or disappearing) tracks: As a final case we will consider a charged LLP decaying into a lepton along with an invisible particle.
-The model that we will use for this analysis is again $LLE$-type RPV SUSY, with a slepton LLP decaying into a charged lepton and a neutrino.
-In these signatures, the position of the kink or the position where the charged track disappears can provide the LLP decay position, and the $\beta\gamma$ of the LLP can be calculated from the charged LLP track itself. \end{itemize} In all the cases, the decay of the LLP to the respective final states is considered to have $100\%$ branching.
-As a first approximation, we will ignore initial and final state radiation (ISR and FSR), multi-parton interactions (MPI), and smearing effects.
-Subsequently, we will also lift this approximation in order to quantify the impact of these effects on the LLP lifetime reconstruction.
+It is possible to reconstruct the $\beta\gamma$ of the LLP from the jets, however, the reconstruction is plagued with important uncertainties due to the fact that the observed jets are quite different than the initial partons. \end{itemize}